HL7/crmi-ig/input/pages/artifact-repository-service.md

 ##### Approve

 The _approve_ operation supports applying an approval to an existing artifact, regardless of status.
-The operation sets the _date_ and _approvalDate_ elements of the approved artifact, and is otherwise only allowed to add [_artifactAssessment_](http://hl7.org/fhir/uv/crmi/StructureDefinition/crmi-artifactAssessmentArtifact) elements to the artifact, and to add or update an _endorser_.
+The operation sets the _date_ and _approvalDate_ elements of the approved artifact, and is otherwise only allowed to add an [_artifactAssessment_](http://hl7.org/fhir/uv/crmi/StructureDefinition/crmi-artifactAssessmentArtifact) resource to the repository.

 The following parameters SHOULD be supported for the operation:

 * **id**: The server-specific id of the artifact to be approved.
 * **approvalDate**: The date on which the artifact was approved for release.
 If this parameter is not provided the operation will infer the date to be the current system date on the repository performing the operation.
-* **endorser**: A ContactDetail parameter which should identify (and optionally provide contact information for) the party approving the artifact for release.
 * **artifactAssessmentType**: If a comment is submitted as part of the approval, this parameter denotes the type of artifact comment (and must belong to the [Artifact Assessment Information Type ValueSet](http://hl7.org/fhir/ValueSet/artifactassessment-information-type) ValueSet).
 * **artifactAssessmentSummary**: If a comment is submitted as part of the approval, this parameter contains the body of the comment.
 * **artifactAssessmentTarget**: The version-specific canonical url for the artifact being approved.
 The format is the same as a canonical URL: [system]|[version] - e.g. http://loinc.org|2.56
-* **artifactAssessmentRelatedArtifact**: Optional supporting reference for the comment.
+* **artifactAssessmentRelatedArtifact**: Optional supporting Reference or canonical URL pointing to a supporting resource for the comment.
 * **artifactAssessmentAuthor**: A Reference to the party approving the artifact for release.
-The content of the referenced resource must match the data which is specified as part of the endorser parameter.

 ##### Publish